pteich/traefik/README.md

 ## Disclaimer // Attention

-This is a fork of github.com/traefik/traefik with a new default branch `traefik1-refresh` that contains a working version with updated dependencies that can be built with a recent Go version and packaged in an updated Docker container.
+This is a fork of [github.com/traefik/traefik](https://github.com/traefik/traefik) with a new default branch `traefik1-refresh` that contains a working version of **Traefik v1** with updated dependencies that can be built with a recent Go version and packaged in an updated Docker container.

 This is mainly for my own personal needs as I have to stick with an old version of Traefik for